Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/trunk-based-development.md

 ## Archive and Remove Feature Flags

 Once a feature is fully rolled out and stable, the feature flag should be archived or removed.
-This reduces clutter in the codebase and prevents unnecessary complexity.
+This reduces technical debt in the codebase and prevents unnecessary complexity.

 As your codebase and feature set grow over time, it's important to maintain visibility into your feature flag usage and lifecycle.
 Regularly review which flags are active, which environments they are enabled in, and when they were last modified.